Service Catalog

 Group metrics per service version

 You can monitor your service health by displaying metrics for each version of your service.
 Use this data to track changes resulting from version updates or multiple service versions running in parallel.
-Visualize the changes in the Coralogix UI, and continue with further investigations, such as displaying related traces, etc. For details, see the Group by Service Version documentation.
+Visualize the changes in the Coralogix UI, and continue with further investigations, such as displaying related traces, etc. Version data is available for the Transactions, Errors, Apdex, and Latency widgets.
+For details, see the Group by Service Version documentation.

-The Service Flows tab allows you to rapidly investigate the radius of the impact of different services in your system over time.
+The Transactions tab allows to rapidly investigate the radius of the impact of different services in your system over time.

 Use it to:

-• Investigate the performance of each service flow by breaking it down into its constituent operations.
+Investigate the performance of each transaction by breaking it down into its constituent operations.

-• Gain a granular understanding of how each sub-flow, a collection of related operations, affects the performance of the entire service flow over time.
+Gain a granular understanding of how each segment, a collection of related operations, affects the performance of the entire transaction over time.

-• Rapidly identify and troubleshoot the subflows causing performance issues over time.
+Rapidly identify and troubleshoot the segments causing performance issues over time.

 Operations

-The Operations tab presents incoming, outgoing, and internal requests for your service through various spans.
+The Operations tab presents incoming, outgoing, and internal requests for your service.
 Select which request type you would like to view in the dropdown menu in the upper right-hand corner.

 At the top of the page, three charts are shown displaying the service operations for each of the following: